 Why We Don’t Recommend Free VPNs

-Free VPNs are highly discouraged by most privacy-conscious users.
-The reason is that free VPNs sell user data to third parties, who then use it to target us with annoying ads.
+Free VPN are highly discouraged by most privacy-conscious users.
+The reason is that free VPN sell user data to third parties, who then use it to target us with annoying ads.
 Free VPNs are also infamous for:

 - Collecting user’s browsing data and selling it to third parties.